Leiden University Alumni Gathering on Saturday, 14 March 2020 at Rumah Kembang Kencur, Jakarta.

 Previously, Mr. Sugi handled technology and telecommunications issue, and now involved in IT companies’ transaction; he regarded these experiences as asset and potential branding.
 He shared story of a junior quitting law firm to start his own start-up for equity crowd funding.
 He had advised that Indonesia was not ready at the time.
 After 6 months, the junior pivoted and turn the start-up into peer to peer lending, a more sustainable model.
 He suggested fellow alumni to celebrate small successes along the way and preserved a career path that leads to the right direction.

-Afterwards, discussion on IKALI follows and Program Team shared upcoming activities, such as: museum hopping, sharing & mentoring session, pre-departure briefing for new students and election of IKALI new chairperson.
-After the discussion, alumni continued chatting and enjoyed the meals being served.
+Afterwards, Program Team shared upcoming activities, such as: museum hopping, sharing session & mentoring network, pre-departure briefing for new students and preparing election for new chairperson.
+Afterwards, alumni continued chatting and enjoyed the meals being served.

-Finally, we thank everyone for coming to the Leiden Calling Alumni Gathering and IKALI continue to welcome all Leiden University alumni to contribute their ideas and participate in all future events!
+We thank everyone for coming to the Alumni Gathering.
+We also welcome all Leiden University alumni to contribute and participate in our events!